A daily blog of my robotics journey in SF, Summer 2025

 Thursday, 12th of June

-I worked on copying the segmentation model that I trained from roboflow yesterday.
-GCP had an outage that outage that affected Roboflow so I couldn’t download my data.
+I worked on copying the segmentation model I trained on Roboflow yesterday.
+GCP had an outage that affected Roboflow, so I couldn’t download my data.

-Instead I spent time working through the LeRobot code and started taking notes in Notion to retain more knowledge and prevent going back and forth through the code in the future.
+Instead, I spent time working through the LeRobot code and started taking notes in Notion to retain more knowledge and avoid repeatedly jumping back and forth through the code.

-I structured my notes in Notion again and thought that I should keep my daily notes blog up to date.
-It might be very useful in a few weeks to review my thoughts and thought process.
-It’s also a treasure trove of links and resources.
-It could also be useful as a huge context of thoughts that I can feed into an LLM and discuss ideas.
+I reorganised my notes in Notion and realised I should keep my daily-notes blog up to date.
+It might be very useful in a few weeks to review my thoughts and decision processes.
+It’s also a treasure trove of links and resources — and potentially a huge context I can feed into an LLM to discuss ideas.

-I read Rerun’s blogpost on their 17m Series A. They’re ~50 team members, based in Stockholm and as I understand it pre-revenue.
-What I found interesting about them is the idea that they picked the most “boring” but critical part of building robotics (data management) and are building a solution to it.
-It’s a bit like the common start-up advice to build for a boring industry, but applied to the boring part of a hyped technology.
+I read Rerun’s blog post on their $17m Series A. They’re ~50 team members, based in Stockholm and, as I understand it, pre-revenue.
+What I found interesting is that they picked the most “boring” but critical part of building robotics — data management — and are building a solution around it.
+It’s like the classic startup advice to build for a boring industry, but applied to the boring part of a hyped technology.

 Moving from Edge Detection to Segmentation